Purpose of This Guide

 Local Transportation

 Public transport is punctual and extensive.
-Students are typically entitled to discounted travel on buses, trains, trams, and metro systems (HSL/VR).
+Students are typically entitled to discounted travel on HSL and VR systems.

 Registering with Authorities